imanghafoori1/laravel-widgetize/README.md

 ```

 ==============
+__Tip__ : If you want you can set `protected $controller = App\Some\Class\MyController::class` and put your `public data` method on a dedicated class.
+__Tip__ : If you want you can set `protected $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data retured from your controller is first piped to your presenter and then to your view.So if you specify a presenter your view file gets its data from the presenter and not the controller.

 __Tip__ : If you do not set the `$template` by default it looks for a template file within the app\Widgets folder with the same name as the class name.
 This means that you can put your view partials beside your widget class. like this: